daitss/resolver/README.md

 Reasons for this project
 ------------------------
-  1. Smaller codebase over XML Resolution.
+  1. Smaller codebase over previous XML Resolution service.
   2. Better resolutions for targetNamespace.
   3. Easier to implement enhancements and more maintainable code.
      * Desirable enchancement would retrieve and tarball html resources such as js, fonts, images.
-  4. In XML Resolution a poorly formed XML file can halt a package.
+  4. In previous XML Resolution service a poorly formed XML file can halt a package.
 This should never happen.
      * Ex.
 An element in xhtml such as this <! comment > is poorly formed and will cause a snafu.

 Fixes over xml resolution
 -------------------------
-XML Resolution does not correctly handle stylesheets or import & include tags.
+XML Resolution did not correctly handle stylesheets or import & include tags.
-XML Resolution parses namespace in DTD as a resource in some cases.
+XML Resolution parsed namespace in DTD as a resource in some cases.
-XML Resolution does not handle targetNamespace and thus does not download nor catch those types of links.
+XML Resolution did not handle targetNamespace and thus does not download nor catch those types of links.

 Current state of Resolver
 -------------------------